Our Services

 Helpful Resources

-Temporal pain is often from tension headaches, migraines, TMJ, or sinus issues, but in adults over 50 it can also signal temporal artery inflammation (giant cell arteritis) marked by scalp tenderness, jaw pain with chewing, and vision changes that need same-day evaluation and prompt steroids to prevent vision loss.
+Temporal pain (pain near the temples) most commonly stems from tension headaches, migraines, TMJ disorders, or sinus problems.
+However, in adults over 50, temporal pain can be a warning sign of giant cell arteritis (temporal artery inflammation)—a serious condition marked by scalp tenderness, jaw pain when chewing, and vision changes.
+This requires same-day medical evaluation and prompt steroid treatment to prevent permanent vision loss.

 Understanding why temporal pain happens — and when it could signal something more serious — can help you act quickly and wisely.